 Despite the digital hype in the world of photography Nikon surprised all its fans at the Photokina Fair in September 2004 with the Nikon F6.
 More than one year many people speculated in various discussion forums about this camera.
 Would it become a hybrid camera (with interchangeable film & digital back)?
 No!
 As Mr. Makoto Kimura, general director of Nikon Imaging, explained at the 2004 Photokina in Germany: ´Nikon worked on it but both backs - digital and for film - turned out to be too vulnerable and Nikon experienced that professional photographers are working with film or with digital sensor and not both at the same time´.
-So the Nikon F6 went into Nikon´s history as the last film SLR camera.
+So the Nikon F6 went into Nikon´s history as the last professional film SLR camera.

 Nikon has broken off with a tradition (since the Nikon S2E in 1957) when introducing this Nikon F6.
 All its predecessors are camera bodies which can be dressed with various viewfinders, screens, backs, motor drives, remote controls, etc. This camera has a fixed penta prism and just one back.
 Mr. Kimura did not think that many photographers are changing the viewfinder often - and - a fixed prism improves the solidity and reliability of the camera.
 Since its introduction this camera received many awards.
 Unfortunately it didn´t become a hit.
 Many photographers are satisfied with the Nikon F5, although it has some nice features the F5 doesn´t have.